shuang1024/noteworthy/README.md

 # Noteworthy

-A game to enhance your piano skills and test if you are trully NOTEWORTHY!
+A game to enhance your piano skills and test if you are truly NOTEWORTHY!